pouya13/csaw2025_ESC_solutions/set2/darkGatekeeper/README.md

 5. Continue iterating symbols until all 12 positions are filled or the device accepts the full key.

 The peaks approach can recover multiple positions from a single candidate symbol because correct characters shift peak positions in predictable ways.
 This makes it far more query-efficient than the per-position Euclidean search.
 The maximum number of queries is 94 (number of ascii characters what we check).
 Our implementation is was able to recover the key `7N4>qp14c70!` in 83 queries.

+Note: The peak detection threshold needs to be set through testing.
+Reconnecting the CWNANO/re-uploading the firmware can change the absolute power values, even if the overall pattern stays the same.
+Currently, the threshold may need to be adjusted manually for each run.
+With a bit more time for implementation, this could be automated to adjust automatically to changes in the trace.